 Backed by the threat of severe penalties, this new "Consumer Duty” is deliberately vague in order to reduce the ability to use loopholes, and may spur a wider trend of customer-first regulations across the world.

 The new Consumer Duty: demystified

-The 120-page final guidance document that was released in July 2022 can be summarised by some very simple questions to regulated institutions.
+The 120-page final guidance document that was released in July 2022 can be summarized by some very simple questions to regulated institutions.

-At an even simpler level, we could summarise everything into “Do you understand your customer and deliver solutions that benefit them?"
+At an even simpler level, we could summarize everything into “Do you understand your customer and deliver solutions that benefit them?"

 The current path to compliance